WesP10/EzraPay/README.md

 - Add more tests for smart contracts.
 - Integrate Solana wallet functionality in the frontend.
 - Implement advanced tokenomics for `BRBToken`.

----

-Let me know if you need further assistance!